kwabenasapong/openpldoc/manual/source/web_remote.rst

 .. image:: pics/web_remote_search.png

 Clicking on :guilabel:`Songs` will display your media options to search through.
-Click on the media type you want to search.
+Click on the media type that you want to search.

 .. image:: pics/web_remote_search_choice.png